Larmbs/QueueType/README.md

  - SortedQueue: A queue that maintains elements in sorted order.
  - Weighted: Wrapper type to add ordering to any object.

+ Additionally there are helper functions to help do common tasks like combining queues and turning them into different forms.

 ## Types

 ### Queue